martinjuiz/codechallengebackend/README.md

 mvn spring-boot:run
 ```

-This command starts the application and makes all the RESTFul endpoints available at [https://localhost:8080/marvel](https://localhost:8080/marvel)
+This command starts the application and makes all the RESTFul endpoints available at [http://localhost:8080/](http://localhost:8080/)

 ## Assumptions

 - No currency was specified: the microservice does not handle conversions / currency outputs.
 - When the account balance is updated, the new balance is rounded up to 2 decimals.
+- The application creates 3 accounts with positive balance just for testing purposes.
 - When there is an incoming transaction, the transaction and the account balance update are handled into 2 separate transactions.
 Ideally, this should be handled in one single transaction but was done in this way to keep it simple and due to time constraints.

 ## API documentation